christopherhendrich/istio-to-asm/docs/Lab1-Default-migration.md

 ### Install Istio
-Install Istiod (Istio control plane) using 'istioctl'
+Install Istiod (Istio control plane) using 'istioctl'.
 ```
 istioctl install
 ```
-This will install 'istiod' and the 'istio-ingressgateway' in the 'istio-system' namespace.
+This will isntall the default Istio profile consisting of 'istiod' and the 'istio-ingressgateway' in the 'istio-system' namespace.

 Example:
 ```